Antarctic circles of latitude

-Following are circles of latitude between the 55th parallel south and the 80th parallel south.

-The 55th parallel south, crossing the southernmost point of Chile, is the last line of latitude moving southward to touch any part of any continent other than Antarctica, other than minor outlying islands.
+The following are circles of latitude between the 60th parallel south and the South Pole.
+Although the 55th parallel south, crossing the southernmost point of Chile, is the last line of latitude moving southward to touch any part of any continent other than Antarctica, the 60th parallel south defines the northern limit of the Antarctic Treaty System and thus the political boundary of Antarctica.